keycloak-competence-center/keycloak-database-userstorage/extensions/keycloak-database-userstorage/README.md

 The configuration requires also 7 SQL queries to be specified for the following use cases:

-- User count SQL query
+- User count SQL query : must return a number
-- List All Users SQL query
+- List All Users SQL query : must return at least the required managed attributes
-- Find user by id SQL query
+- Find user by id SQL query : must return at least the required managed attributes
-- Find user by username SQL query
+- Find user by username SQL query : must return at least the required managed attributes
-- Find user by email SQL query
+- Find user by email SQL query : must return at least the required managed attributes
-- Find user by search term SQL query
+- Find user by search term SQL query : must return at least the required managed attributes
-- Find password hash (blowfish or hash digest hex) SQL query
+- Find password hash (blowfish or hash digest hex) SQL query : must return the hashed password

+The managed attributes for a Keycloak user are:

-- `id`
+- `id` (required)
-- `username`
+- `username` (required)
 - `email`
 - `firstName`
 - `lastName`

+The names of the managed attributes are case-sensitive!

-If the `Unmanaged Attributes` option of the realm is enabled, the non-standard attributes are also shown in the Admin Console in the `Attributes` tab of the user detail page.
+Beside the above managed attributes it is also possible to add additional attributes by returning them in the above SQL queries.
+If the `Unmanaged Attributes` option of the realm is enabled, the additional attributes are also shown in the Admin Console in the `Attributes` tab of the user detail page.

 PostgreSQL
 ---

-Example [setup.sql](../../container/src/test/resources/postgres/setup.sql) for a database setup to be used as the user storage with Postgres.
+The [setup.sql](../../container/src/test/resources/postgres/setup.sql) contains an example setup of the database schema to be used as the user storage for Postgres.

+For a script based configuration of Keycloak the [keycloak-config-cli] tool can be used.
+The [realm-postgresql.json](../../config/src/main/resources/keycloak/setup/realm-postgresql.json) file contains such an example configuration for the `Keycloak Database Userstorage` extension.

+The [Keycloak Test Application configured for the postgresql realm](https://www.keycloak.org/app?url=http://localhost:8080&realm=postgresql&client=myclient) can be used to test the login.

 Oracle
 ---

-Example [setup.sql](../../container/src/test/resources/oracle/setup.sql) for a database setup to be used as the user storage with Oracle.
+The [setup.sql](../../container/src/test/resources/oracle/setup.sql) contains an example setup of the database schema to be used as the user storage for Oracle.

+For a script based configuration of Keycloak the [keycloak-config-cli] tool can be used.
+The [realm-oracle.json](../../config/src/main/resources/keycloak/setup/unused/realm-oracle.json) file contains such an example configuration for the `Keycloak Database Userstorage` extension.

+The [Keycloak Test Application configured for the oracle realm](https://www.keycloak.org/app?url=http://localhost:8080&realm=oracle&client=myclient) can be used to test the login.

 [build-pipeline]: https://github.com/keycloak-competence-center/keycloak-database-userstorage/actions/workflows/build-pipeline.yml